Tex O'Reilly: Early life

 Edward O'Reilly was born in Denton, Texas in 1880.
 His father worked as a construction worker and the family would frequently move around looking for work.
-When there was no work, they would settle down in a ranch they live in near San Saba.
+When there was no work, they would settle down in a ranch they lived on near San Saba.
 Growing up in the 'Wild West' had a profound effect on him, and he grew up learning how to ride, shoot, and survive in the wilderness.
 He was once sent into town by his mother when he witnessed a shootout in which seven people were shot.
 His family eventually decided to move to Chicago due to the violence.

-While living in here, O'Reilly first heard news about the USS Maine sinking in the port of Havana in February 1898.
-This event motivated him to join the Army, having to lie about his age to join without his parents permission since he was only 17 at the time.
-He was enrolled Company B of the 4th Infantry Regiment and sent to Tampa, Florida after training before being deployed to Cuba.
+While living Chicago, O'Reilly heard news about the USS Maine sinking in the port of Havana in February 1898.
+This event motivated him to join the Army, having to lie about his age to join without his parents' permission since he was only 17 at the time.
+He was enrolled in Company B of the 4th Infantry Regiment and sent to Tampa, Florida after training before being deployed to Cuba.

 Spanish-American War

 After arriving in Cuba, the extreme heat and constant mosquitos were a major problem.
 O'Reilly also claimed the extremely poor quality rations were "a slimy, ill-smelling mess, disgusting in appearance and fatal in effect."
 He first witnessed action in The Battle of El Caney.
 The battle was a failure for the American side and O'Reilly described the chaos the battle degenerated into.
 Shelling from Spanish artillery's had disoriented him, and how the heat and lack of water lead to some of his comrades fighting each other over canteens in the middle of the battle.
 He jumped into a trench where a Spanish soldier raised his gun on him, only to be saved at the last second when a Black American soldier killed him at the last second.

-After this, O'Reilly claimed to have never seen a Spanish soldier again, but that he and his fellow soldiers were under constant fire from them from the surrounding jungle.
-After the Battle of San Juan Hill and the decisive American victory at the Battle of Santiago de Cuba, the Spanish surrendered soon after.
+After this, O'Reilly claimed to have never seen a Spanish soldier again, but that he and his fellow soldiers were under constant fire from combatants in the surrounding jungle.
+After the Battle of San Juan Hill and the decisive American victory at the Battle of Santiago de Cuba, the Spanish surrendered.
 O'Reilly's company was stationed in Cuba for another month after the Spanish surrender where he noted that lack of supplies led to soldiers fighting over the few food rations left.